|Effective date||22 June 2020|

 This procedure provides the rules for submission and examination of research towards a higher degree by research at RMIT.

-This procedure applies to all staff responsible for higher degrees by research (HDR) management and supervision, and all HDR candidates of the University and its controlled entities (known as the RMIT Group).
+This procedure applies to all staff responsible for higher degrees by research (HDR) management and supervision, and all HDR candidates of the RMIT Group.

 1.1.
 To be eligible to submit their research for examination, candidates must have:

-a) been enrolled for at least the minimum duration of candidature in accordance with Section 5.6 of the Higher Degrees by Research Policy (HDR Policy)
+a) been enrolled for at least the minimum duration of candidature as prescribed by the Higher Degrees by Research Policy (HDR Policy)

-b) successfully completed all prescribed coursework components of the program
+b) successfully completed all prescribed coursework components of the program, or received an exemption from the component

 c) successfully completed all compulsory milestone reviews, or received an exemption from the milestone